FarronF/limerick-council-meetings/meetings/2020/02/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 14th January 2020.md

 Councillor Keary requested an update on the site identified by Irish Water for the

-proposed Askeaton waste water treatment plan.---
+proposed Askeaton waste water treatment plan.
+---
 5

 **10.**